shivasai45/Retail_sales/README.md

 FROM RETAIL
 WHERE TOTAL_SALE > 1000;
 ```
-### Q6: Find the total number of transactions (transaction_id) made by each gender in each category.
+### Q6: Find the total number of transactions made by each gender in each category.

 ```sql
 SELECT